Combinatorial Markov chains on linear extensions: Extended promotion on linear extensions

-This new linear extension is denoted $\pi \partial$ \cite{stanprom}.
 We now generalize this to {\bf extended promotion}, whose seed is any of the numbers $1,2,\ldots,n$.
 The algorithm is similar to the original one, and we describe it for seed $j$.
 Start with the subposet $P_{j}$ and perform steps 1--3 in a completely analogous fashion.
 Now decrease all the labels strictly larger than $j$ by 1 in $P$ (not only $P_{j}$).
 Clearly this gives a new linear extension, which we denote $\pi \partial_{j}$.
 Note that $\partial_n$ is always the identity.

 The extended promotion operator can be expressed in terms of more elementary operators $\tau_i$ ($1\le i<n$) as shown in~\cite{haiman.1992, malvenuto_reutenauer.1994,stanprom} and has explicitly been used to count linear extensions in~\cite{edelman_hibi_stanley.1989}.
 Let $\pi=\pi_1 \cdots \pi_n \in \L(P)$ be a linear extension of a finite poset $P$ in one-line notation.
 Then